 What is the Standard Size of a Washing Machine Valve?

-All washing machine valves provide in standard 15mm sizes.
+All washing machine valves are provided in standard 15mm sizes.

 What size thread is a washing machine valve?